Macau Mission District

 We have two churches functioning in Macau.
-Two Global Ministries staff work with those churches while also ministering to youth and adults in the community through English classes and conversation.
+Two UB Global staff work with those churches while also ministering to youth and adults in the community through English classes and conversation.
 Hong Kong and the United States share oversight of Macau.

 The work focused on two areas:

 - Teaching conversational English through the English Language Program